 - still more recently, Saddam Hussein wading his way through blood to become the Iraqi strong man, and Vladimir Putin, destroying the still-emerging Russian democracy to become a dictator with the power to embroil the entire world in crisis, by single-handedly launching a war of unprovoked invasion.

-Wherever the workings of power within societies have been uncontrolled – or inadequately controlled – power goes to thugs who are willing and able to do whatever it takes to get power.
+Wherever the workings of power within societies have been uncontrolled – or inadequately controlled – power tends to go to thugs who, almost by definition, are willing and able to do whatever it takes to get power.

 The American Constitution was designed to enable a nation to escape from that nightmare.
 It tries to replace the Anarchy with an order that empowers “the will of the people” – and not the cruel lust of the power hungry – to wield the decisive power in the society.

 Thus, “Democracy vs. Fascism” is a modern version of an ancient dichotomy.
-And more than dichotomous, it is…
+And more, this dichotomy is…

 It would be difficult to overstate the profundity of the difference between these two ways – Democracy vs. Fascism — of dealing with the problem of power in civilized societies: